Skip to content

 share

-The area around the River Tweed is well known for its mountain biking: the Enduro World Series and Tweedlove Bike Festival are major events in the calendar, while the Glentress Forest has just been named as host for two of next year’s UCI Cycling World Championship’s Mountain Bike competitions.
+The area around the River Tweed is well known for its mountain biking: the Enduro World Series and Tweedlove Bike Festival are major events in the calendar and the valley is home to the Glentress Forest, one of the country’s leading mountain bike trail centres and a host venue for the UCI Cycling World Championships in 2023.

 Cycling for all